 I’d say we are both pretty laid-back humans, but we definitely know what we want.
 We try to avoid the whole wishy-washy thing.
 Once we had officially decided on having our ceremony at our family’s lake house, we had to figure out the rest.
 There were only a few non-negotiables for our day.

 As a photographer myself, this was one of the first pieces of our ceremony that we had settled.
-We were so pleased with our experience with Iris, the owner of Iris Espresso Photo Co., to capture the details / feelings / memories from our day.
-Plus, she’s just fun to hang out with — a genuine ray of sunshine!
+We were so pleased with our experience with Iris, the owner of Iris Espresso Photo Co. (she’s since rebranded as Avodah Co.), to capture the details / feelings / memories from our day.
+Plus, she’s just fun to hang out with!

 A low-back wedding dress